nicolaferraro/integration-operator/README.md

 - [ ] Add tracing capabilities
 - [ ] Evaluate integration with Istio
 - [ ] Evaluate integration with API management platform
-- [ ] Enable integration deployment "on top" of other Kubernetes-based serverless platforms (Knative, Openwhisk)
+- [ ] Enable integration deployment "on top" of other Kubernetes-based serverless platforms and building blocks (Knative, Openwhisk)

 ## Installing the Operator